 The third group is the cooperative ensemble Tom Harrison / David Lyttle / John Goldsby with the brilliant world-renowned bassist joining Tom and David for a tour of Ireland in April and Germany in October 2016.
 All three men will be contributing to the repertoire.

 Tom has an impressive array of credentials for someone only four years into his career.
-In addition to six UK tours as a leader - the most recent featuring the Leeds College's Head of Jazz Studies, Jamil Sharif - in 2014, Tom toured as a sideman throughout Ireland with the formidable trumpet star Terrell Stafford.
+In addition to seven UK tours as a leader - the most recent featuring Cleveland Watkiss and The Ellington Project; in 2014, Tom toured as a sideman throughout Ireland with the formidable trumpet star Terrell Stafford.
 Around that same time, Tom was commissioned by Birmingham Jazz to compose Harrison's Film Music Project.
 The highly-praised premiere, featuring Robert Mitchell, was the beginning of their musical relationship.
 That same year Tom was a featured guest soloist alongside the powerful and iconic American rap artist Talib Kweli on a track from David Lyttle's MOBO-nominated album Faces.

 Hendrix opened the way to Miles Davis, Cannonball Adderley, Ornette Coleman, John Coltrane and Charlie Parker.
 At 18, he dropped the oboe and took up the saxophone.
 His other influences include Lester Young, Joe Henderson, Ben Webster, Johnny Hodges, Joe Lovano and Sonny Fortune, a recent discovery that shows the openness to continue to learn and grow through exposure.
 The world of education remains important to Tom who credits his teachers at Trinity, particularly Martin Speake, Julian Siegel and Mark Lockheart, for much of his understanding of the music.
 In addition to teaching privately, Tom also teaches 6-13 year olds in a prominent London school.
 Since 2013 he has also led masterclasses: most recently at Leeds College in connection with the Sonny Fortune project.